chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application-using-the-cli.markdown

 ---
-title: Perform a deployment using the XL Deploy CLI
+title: Deploy an application using the XL Deploy CLI
 categories:
 - xl-deploy
 subject: